TheOdinProject/curriculum/intermediate_html_css/grid/positioning_grid_elements.md

 <div class="lesson-content__panel" markdown="1">

 1. Read MDN's [Line-based Placement with CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Line-based_Placement_with_CSS_Grid).
-1. Go back to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises) (you've done these previously, but don't forget that the instructions are in the README).
-Do the first exercise in the 'grid' directory:
+1. Go back to our [CSS exercises repository and do the exercise in the `intermediate-html-css/positioning-grid` directory](https://github.com/TheOdinProject/css-exercises/tree/main/intermediate-html-css/positioning-grid) (don't forget that the instructions are in the README):
-   - `grid-layout-1`
+   - `01-basic-holy-grail`

    Note: When doing this exercise, please use all the documentation and resources you need to accomplish it.
 You are *not* intended to have any of this stuff memorized at this point.
 Check the docs, use google, do what you need to do (besides checking the solutions) to get them done.